Welcome to BugsDirect Ltd. Leading Suppliers of Worldwide Entomology Specimens (Retail/Wholesale) FREE-SHIPPING

 Promoting a healthy population of butterflies

-The allure of butterflies may be attributed to their vibrant colours and fragile beauty and certainly they remain as popular as ever with butterfly houses, nature centres and private collectors.
+The allure of butterflies may be attributed to their vibrant colours and fragile beauty and certainly they remain as popular as ever with butterfly houses, nature centers and private collectors.
 In Great Britain alone, records taken over a 10 year period have shown a significant decrease in numbers with some butterflies facing a real risk of extinction due to pollution and loss of natural habitat.
-The same story resonates around the world and much work has been undertaken in order to reverse the fortune of some highly threatened species, whilst at the same time, ensuring healthy populations of the most sought after and collectible butterflies in the world.
+The same story resonates around the world and much work has been undertaken to reverse the fortune of some highly threatened species, whilst at the same time, ensuring healthy populations of the most sought-after and collectible butterflies in the world.

 Sustaining important ecological habitats